 - Serve and enjoy with your favorite toppings.

-Spinach provides a nice contrast to the rich and creamy tomato sauce and adds healthy greens.
+Spinach provides a nice contrast to the rich tomato sauce and adds healthy greens.
 Simply stir the spinach into the sauce once the gnocchi are soft and simmer for 1-2 more minutes.

-- Use roasted tomatoes instead of canned tomatoes
+- Roasted cherry tomatoes instead of canned tomatoes

-Roasted cherry tomatoes add a sweet and smoky flavor to the dish.
-Roast about 1 kg (about 2 pounds) cherry tomatoes in the oven with olive oil, salt, and pepper until they are caramelized, and then add them to the dish instead of the canned tomatoes.
+Roast about 1 kg (about 2 pounds) cherry tomatoes in the oven with olive oil, salt, and pepper until they are caramelized, and then add them to the sauce.
+They bring a sweet and smoky flavor to the dish.

-This variation adds some protein to the dish.
-You can use your favorite vegan sausage or crumbled tofu.
-Simply cut the vegan sausage into pieces and add them to the tomato sauce along with the gnocchi.
+You can use your favorite vegan sausage or crumbled tofu to add some protein to the dish and make it more filling.
+Simply add it to the tomato sauce along with the gnocchi.

-Bring a bright and fresh flavor to the dish by topping it with a spoonful of homemade or store-bought vegan basil pesto.
+Bring a bright and fresh flavor to the dish by topping it with a spoonful of your favorite vegan green pesto.
+Basil pesto is the most popular, but you can also use other green pestos, such as parsley pesto or even pesto made of carrot greens.

 Make the dish extra rich and decadent by stirring some vegan ricotta into the tomato sauce along with the gnocchi.

-If you like a bit of spice, add some red pepper flakes or diced jalapeños to the sauce for a bit of heat.
+For a bit of heat, add some red pepper flakes or diced jalapeños to the sauce.
 Just be sure to taste as you go to avoid making the dish too spicy.

-Adding olives to the dish is a fantastic idea if you enjoy the salty and savory flavors of olives (both green and black olives work well).
 Olives can add an extra layer of complexity and depth to the dish, giving it an extra special Mediterranean touch.
+Both green and black olives work well.

 Buon appetito!
 Give it a try and let me know what you think.